• Skip to primary navigation

 • Dragonfly: Delicious curry and other dishes. $$

 • Agua Salada: Nice place for more fine dining.
-Very cute decor and atmosphere. $$$
+Very cute decor and atmosphere.
+Beachfront. $$$

 • La Pachanga: Excellent pizza and pasta place. $$

-• Soda El Estero: Another good local restaurant near the entrance of town. $
+• Soda El Estero: A good local restaurant near the entrance of town. $

 Shopping

 If you’re looking for some new beach wear, Tamarindo has everything.
-There are many surf shops in town selling bikinis, board shorts, rash guards, hats, sunglasses, beach towels and totes.
 Here are my favorite places to shop in downtown.

 • Suspiro Esmerelda Bikinis: She designs her own bikinis and is great for anyone who likes prints and fun styles.
 By the roundabout across from Noguis.